Sekihotai/switch-emulation-guide/emulation-guide.md

 ![image1](https://i.imgur.com/py1bM4X.png)

-4. Copy the prod.keys from wherever you downloaded it to inside the system folder inside the Ryujinx folder
+4. Copy the prod.keys from wherever you downloaded it to into the system folder inside the Ryujinx folder

 5. Close Ryujinx and reopen it, then select `Tools` then `Install Firmware` then `Install a firmware from XCI or ZIP`